blox/blox/docs/daemon_design.md

 The manager will also have a workflow to reconcile state between state service and data service: for each environment it will check the state service for new instances and create a deployment in the data service (monitor-created deployment) to start a task on the new instances.
 This  workflow will also look for failed tasks and create deployments to restart them.

+For more details on the approaches evaluated for the scheduling manager, see [this issue](https://github.com/blox/blox/issues/258)
 ##### Pending Deployments

 ![Manager Starting a Deployment](images/ManagerProcessingDeployments.png)